Syria: Kurdish forces pull out of besieged town | DW | 20.10.2019

-The evacuation of Syrian Democratic Forces from Ras al-Ayn still leaves the longer-term fate of a US-brokered deal with Turkey in question.
+Kurdish fighters and civilians have begun evacuating from the besieged Syrian town of Ras al-Ayn as part of a US-brokered deal with Turkey.
+But their exit still leaves the longer-term fate of the deal in question.

 The Kurdish-led Syrian Democratic Forces (SDF) have withdrawn from the besieged border town of Ras al-Ayn, fulfilling part of a fragile US-brokered deal with Turkey.